Our Christian faith strengthens,

 Above all else when I was an atheist, I considered that belief in God’s existence fell into that area of, “If it looks too good to be true, then it probably is!”
 So, at that time, there was no way that I would even consider accepting Christian faith as a realistic option.
 And even though I did come to make a deliberate decision to look for evidence of God’s presence; so as to potentially gain faith and belief, I found it hard to totally leave that old outlook behind.

 If you do read through the articles on this website, you’ll see that I had little choice in the end.
 Indeed I can say with total confidence now, there are options available in our search for ‘truth’, through the use of faith, that can lead to very solid evidence of God’s existence.

 Bear in mind too, this website is addressed to so-called “thinkers”: people who will not accept ‘blind faith’ for themselves.
 The article “How to believe in God”, explains how to meet that objective for example.
 Yes, it really is possible!

 (I am from a senior auditing background and the majority of my advisory team are Christian clergy.
 To glimpse the ‘who’, ‘how’ and ‘why’ of this website please click here.)

-Indeed, the results of my own detailed search eventually led me to firmly accept the complete Christian faith ‘package’.
-That included a loving God who died for us in the ‘person’ of Jesus in order to pay for our wrongdoing, our need to deeply care about others, and of course the promise of eternal life.
+Indeed, the results of my own detailed search for ‘evidence‘ eventually led me to firmly accept the complete Christian faith ‘package’.
+That included: a loving God who died for us in the ‘person’ of Jesus in order to pay for our wrongdoing; our need to deeply care about others; and of course the promise of eternal life.
 Now it may seem a ‘tough call’ for you to accept all that.
 And, particularly if you have just entered the website.
 But … just stick with me please.